unit8co/darts/docs/userguide/forecasting_overview.md

 ## Reproducibility

 If the user wishes to save a particular model and use it elsewhere or at a later point in time, darts leverages pickle to achieve that.
-All forecasting models support saving the model into a pickle object, by calling the `save_model()` function, which saves that particular ForecastingModel object instance.
-When the model is to be used again, the method `load_model()` can be used.
+All forecasting models support saving the model into a pickle object, by calling the `save()` function, which saves that particular ForecastingModel object instance.
+When the model is to be used again, the method `load()` can be used.
+Please note that the methods `save_model()` and `load_model()` are deprecated.

 **Example:**
 ```python